Latifur Rahman (businessman): Personal life

-Latifur Rahman was married to Shahnaz Rahman.
+Latifur Rahman met his future-wife, Shahnaz Joyu, while they were studying in Shillong.
+They married in 1964.
 Together they had three daughters, Simeen Hossain, Shazneen Rahman, and Shahzreh Huq, and a son, Arshad Waliur Rahman (1965–2023).
 Simeen is a managing director of Eskayef Bangladesh Limited, Transcom Consumer Products Limited and Transcom Distribution Limited.
 Shazneen was raped and murdered at home in Gulshan, Dhaka in 1998 by their household domestic helpers.
 Simeen's younger son, Faraaz Ayaaz Hossain, was killed in the 2016 Gulshan attack.

+Retired diplomat Tariq Ahmed Karim was Rahman's second cousin.

 Rahman died on 1 July 2020 at his residence at Chheora village in Chauddagram Upazila, Comilla aged 75.
 He was buried at Banani Graveyard in Dhaka.